ejeschke/ginga/doc/manual/modes.rst

 modes are a mechanism that allow Ginga to accommodate many key and pointer bindings for a large number of possible operations.
-Modes are associated with the basic Ginga viewer widget and so can be used even with the widget standalone in your own programs (i.e. apart from the Reference Viewer; see :ref:`ch-programming-ginga` for details).
+Modes are associated with the basic Ginga viewer widget and so can be used even with the widget standalone in your own programs (i.e., apart from the Reference Viewer; see :ref:`ch-programming-ginga` for details).

 Invoking Modes